jgato/jgato/random_docs/ACM_and_RH_installations.md

 assisted-service                        1/1     1            1           51d
 ```

-The assisted-image-service is in charge of providing a RHCOS live iso, which will boot the server, to starts the Agent that will make the OCP installation.
+The Assisted Image Service is in charge of providing the RHCOS live iso, which will boot the server, to starts the Agent that will make the OCP installation.
 A RHCOS ISO is about 1GB which could create different problems when booting from a BMC's virtual media, or maybe, connectivity would be not good enough between the BMC and the ISO.
 So, the rootfs is extracted from the ISO, and the mini-ISO (about 100MB) is provided from the assisted-image-service, facilitating BMCs to boot from that ISO.

-The assisted-service will customize the ISOs, for each host, accordingly to the cluster and hosts configuration.
+The Assisted Installer will customize the ISOs, for each host, accordingly to the cluster and hosts configuration.
 For example, it will include authorized-keys and NMStateConfig with the network from InfraEnv object.

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1